How To Write A Press Release Email in 2025

 You now have the tough task of sending press releases to journalists.

-In this article, I’ll help you craft the perfect pitch email for your press release.
-I’ll also give you a few helpful email templates to give you a head start.
+In this article, I’ll help you craft the perfect pitch email for your press release and provide a few helpful email templates.

-Before I start, I’m assuming you have your press release and your list of media contacts ready.
+Before I start, I assume you have your press release and list of media contacts ready.

 You can’t send a press release email without a press release and media contacts to send it to, right?

-If you don’t have it, check out my “How To Write A Press Release” article and my “Journalist Outreach” article.
+If you don’t have it, check out my “How To Write A Press Release” and my “Journalist Outreach” articles.
 They have everything you need to craft a great press release and find the right media contacts.

 Once you’ve done that, you can start writing your email.